UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 ## LLVM Optimization Passes
 LLVM provides many different optimization passes, each handling a specific scenario with different trade-offs.
 One of the values of LLVM as a general compilation back-end is that it doesn't enforce any particular set of optimizations.
-By default there aren't any optimizations (Other than the obvious constant folding built into the InstructionBuilder).
+By default, there aren't any optimizations (Other than the obvious constant folding built into the InstructionBuilder).
 All optimizations are entirely in the hands of the front-end application.
 The compiler implementor controls what passes are applied, and in what order they are run.
 This ensures that the optimizations are tailored to correctly meet the needs of the language and runtime environment.